Zoara: Byzantine period

-In the Madaba Map of the sixth century, it is represented in the midst of a grove of palm trees under the names of Balac or Segor.
+In the sixth-century Madaba Map, it is represented in the midst of a grove of palm trees under the names of Balac or Segor.

+Early Muslim period

+Istakhri and Ibn Haukal, two Arab geographers of the 10th century, highly praise the sweetness of Zughar's dates, but are less impressed by the quality of the indigo produced there.

+Crusader period

-During the Crusader period it took the name of Palmer, or of Paumier.
-William of Tyre (XXII, 30) and Fulcher of Chartres (Hist. hierosol., V) have left descriptions of it, as well as the Arabian geographers, who highly praise the sweetness of its dates.
-It is not known when the city disappeared;
+During the Crusader period it took the name of Palmer or Paumier.
+William of Tyre (XXII, 30) and Fulcher of Chartres (Hist. hierosol., V) have left descriptions of it.

+The Syriac Chronicles of Patriarch Michael the Syrian (12th century) and of Bar Hebraeus (13th century; part up to his own time based on Michael) contain some obscure traditions regarding the founding of some of the "cities of the plain".
+According to these accounts, during the lifetime of Nahor (Abraham's grandfather), a certain Armonius the Canaanite had two sons named Sodom and Gomorrah, for whom he named two newly built towns, naming a third, Zoar, after their mother.

+Mamluk period

-According to the 14th century travelogue The Travels Of Sir John Mandeville:"Zoar, by the prayer of Lot, was saved and kept a great while, for it was set upon a hill; and yet sheweth thereof some part above the water, and men may see the walls when it is fair weather and clear."
+According to the 14th-century travelogue The Travels Of Sir John Mandeville:"Zoar, by the prayer of Lot, was saved and kept a great while, for it was set upon a hill; and yet sheweth thereof some part above the water, and men may see the walls when it is fair weather and clear."

+It is not known when the city disappeared.

+Christianity

 Bishopric

 Zoara was part of the late Roman province of Palaestina Tertia.
 It became a bishopric and is included in the Catholic Church's list of titular sees.

 Le Quien gives the names of three of its bishops;